 Descriptions must be relatively short so that readers can skim them quickly.
 Ideally, the course description should run between fifty and two hundred words.
-While this length may not be able to do a course full justice, a well-written course description can provide an informative and interesting introduction for students trying to identify the courses they might like to take.
-The primary audience of the YCPS is currently enrolled students who are trying to shape their programs.
-They may be able to learn more about courses by referring to online syllabi at the outset of a term and then by narrowing down or confirming their choices in the course selection period; but their attention is drawn to a course, and their first round of selections made on the basis of the description in the YCPS.
+While this length may not do a course full justice, a well-written course description can provide an informative and interesting introduction for students trying to identify the courses they might like to take.
+They may be able to learn more about courses by referring to online syllabi at the outset of a term and then by narrowing down or confirming their choices in the course selection period; but their attention is drawn to a course, and their first round of selections are made on the basis of the description on Yale Course Search.

 Thus the course description ought to be as informative as space will allow.
 It should indicate the scope and nature of the course, a representative sampling of the topics it will cover, the approach it will pursue, and any special background it presumes.
 Information about papers or examinations and about the actual mechanics of a course is best conveyed in the syllabus and during the first class meeting.
 But any unusual feature of a course that students should be aware of, either in its format or in the background it requires, ought to be included, e.g., prerequisites, auditions, and field trips.

-In addition to its currently enrolled student audience, the YCPS has a diverse set of non-Yale readers with entirely different interests.
+In addition to its currently enrolled student audience, course descriptions have a diverse set of non-Yale readers with entirely different interests.
 High school students who are interested in Yale use the YCPS to form an impression of the curriculum, as do high school counselors.
-Potential employers use the YCPS to evaluate the credentials of Yale graduates; former students validate or complete their transcript records by reference to the YCPS for the years in which they were enrolled; teachers in other institutions work out norms for courses or programs of their own from information they find in the YCPS.
-These additional functions make it important that every course in the YCPS be described as concrete and meaningful as possible.
+Potential employers use course descriptions to evaluate the credentials of Yale graduates; teachers in other institutions work out norms for courses of their own from information they find on Yale Course Search.
+These additional functions make it important that every course in Yale College be described in a concrete and meaningful manner.

 Course descriptions and titles are sometimes edited for brevity and cogency.
 In keeping with YCPS style, future tense is changed into present tense and jargon is typically removed.
 If the editor queries the meaning or tone of a course description or title, the query is often addressed to both the DUS and the instructor.
 The DUS may be asked to work with new instructors to ensure clear and concise course descriptions and meaningful course titles.